 several years.
 About 6 to 7 out of 10 people in this situation are able to stop

 taking antiepileptic medicines without having another seizure again for several

 years.3 But do not stop taking your medicine without first talking with your doctor.

 Food and Drug Administration (FDA) has issued a warning on antiepileptic

 medicines and the risk of suicide and suicidal thoughts.
 The FDA does not recommend that people stop using these medicines.
 Instead,

 people who take antiepileptic medicine should be watched closely for warning

-signs of suicide.
+signs of suicide, including threatening to harm themselves and being preoccupied with death or suicide..
 People who take antiepileptic medicine and who are worried

 about this side effect should talk to a doctor.